Mary Dewson: Suffrage movement

-In 1913, she and her lifelong partner, Mary G. Porter, moved to a dairy farm in Worcester, Massachusetts.
-By 1915, however, Dewson had recharged her batteries; she entered the Massachusetts suffrage movement.
-During World War I, both she and Porter went with the American Red Cross to France to aid war refugees.
+By 1915, Dewson was involved in the Massachusetts campaign for women's suffrage.
+During World War I, she and her partner, Polly Porter, went with the American Red Cross to France to aid war refugees.
 Dewson was chief of the Mediterranean Zone by war's end.
 After returning from Europe, Dewson worked as Florence Kelley's principal assistant in the National Consumers' League campaign for state minimum wage laws for women and children.
 From 1925 to 1931, Dewson served as president of the New York Consumers' League, working closely with Eleanor Roosevelt (ER), leading the lobbying effort of the Women's Joint Legislative Conference and playing a central role in the passage of a 1930 New York law limiting women to forty-eight-hour work weeks.
 As president of the New York Consumers' League, Dewson worked and socialized with Frances Perkins and Clara Mortenson Beyer, both of would go on to work in the United States Department of Labor under President Roosevelt, and who played important roles in New Deal era labor economics.